Grokzen/pykwalify/docs/validation-rules.rst

         type: str

-There are some constraints which are available only for the map type, and expand its functionality.
+There are some constraints which are available only for the map type and expand its functionality.
 See the ``allowempty``, ``regex;(regex-pattern)`` and ``matching-rule`` sections below for details.

-By default, map keys specified in the map rule can be omitted unless they have the ``required`` constraint explictly set to ``True``.
+By default, map keys specified in the map rule can be omitted unless they have the ``required`` constraint explicitly set to ``True``.